Spinal Cord Research Centre

 This all works well in most situations, but in some cases not all of the mouse buttons work as expected.
 This is especially true when running under X-Win32 or other remote X sessions, where the middle button or wheel click may not go through to the X Window application as a middle-click.
 Some mouse drivers either don't support the middle button, or reassign the middle button to some purpose, such as a simulated double-click of the left button.
 If the mouse driver doesn't make it easy to set the middle button to a normal, middle-button-click operation, or you prefer to keep the reassigned operation for your other applications, then you need an alternate way of getting the middle-click, or button B function in the analysis software.
 The most reliable way of doing this is Shift-left-click, i.e. hold down the Shift key and click on the left mouse button.
 Similarly, Ctrl-left-click will get you button C if a right-click doesn't work, if the right button is reassigned, or if you have a one-button mouse (e.g. an older Apple mouse) or one-button trackpad.
 On some systems, simultaneously pressing the left and right buttons simulates a middle-click, but that does not always work reliably, or sometimes not at all.
 Also, pressing the A, B or C key on the keyboard may do the trick as well, but not equally in all analysis programs (it won't work in qm, for example).
 So, your best bet is to use Shift-left-click for B if the middle button doesn't work, and Ctrl-left-click for C if the right button doesn't work.

-Because many of the methods of connecting to the SCRC's analysis server, as described above, send your password unencrypted over the network, it is important to consider more secure alternatives.
-Methods such as X Window sessions launched via rexec, Remote Desktop, VNC and web browser access via http should only be used on trusted networks, where you do not need to be overly concerned with passwords sent as clear-text being intercepted.
+Because many of the methods of connecting to the SCRC's analysis server, which we had implemented in the past, send your password unencrypted over the network, we have shut these methods off in favour of more secure alternatives.
+Methods such as X Window sessions launched via rexec, Remote Desktop via xrdp, Java-based VNC and web browser access via http (rather than https) should only be used on trusted networks, where you do not need to be overly concerned with passwords sent as clear-text being intercepted.
 On unsecured public networks, whether wired or wireless, you should not use these methods to access the server, as your password could easily be captured by someone operating a Packet analyzer or Man-in-the-middle attack.
-The only secure method of connecting to our servers, when you can't be certain that the network you're on is safe, is to launch an X Window session via SSH as described above.
+The most secure method of connecting to our servers, when you can't be certain that the network you're on is safe, is to launch an X Window session via SSH as described above.
 SSH will create an encrypted "tunnel" through which all your network traffic for the X Window session is channeled, including your user name and password, so these can't be intercepted.
 It also will verify the server's encryption key to make sure there isn't another system attempting to masquerade as one of ours.

 If you're planning on travelling and think you may need to access our systems from public networks, you should make sure that your laptop computer is set up ahead of time for secure access via SSH.
 It doesn't take very long to set up, and once it's done, you can have the peace of mind of knowing that access to our systems is convenient and safe.
 With a bit of planning, you really can analyze anywhere.